sharpleynate/CloudSecurityEngineer/README.md

-## 📚 Essential Books for Skill Development and Learning in Cloud Computing, DevOps, and Programming 📚
+## 📚 Essential Books For Each Phase 📚

 ### Phase 1: Building Skill Foundation and Cloud Fundamentals